 When we set up The Bee Sanctuary of Ireland that too was a naive wishful crazy idea but we’re still here and going from strength to strength.

 We love a challenge almost as much as we love nature.

-We’re not experts, we’re not experienced – but equally we’re not owned and not scared to go there.
+We’re not experts – but equally we’re not owned and not scared to go there.

 We’re not going to create steering committees and sub committees and committees on committees but rather we’re going to assemble an orchestra of people all with individual talents capable of playing solo but comfortable and much more powerful playing the same song together.

 We’re about stopping the onslaught on nature.
 At a local and national level.
 Saying enough is enough.